 7.2.
 Confidentiality - data treatment

 CBS defines a confidential cell as a cell where the number is lower than 7.
 Usually this cell is suppressed, however, depending on the statistic, also controlled rounding can be used, for example to the nearest fivefold or tenfold.
 CBS checks in general for residual disclosure, with methods depending on the statistic.
-In the publication in Statline based on the Dublin data, the data is treated in the same manner, data are rounded to the nearest fivefold to prevent disclosure.
+In the publications in Statline based on the Asylum data, the data is treated in the same manner, data are rounded to the nearest fivefold to prevent disclosure.
 As Eurostat itself has confidentiality rules for publications, and because of the secure process of sending data via Edamis to Eurostat, there is no rounding in the supplied tables.

 8.1.
 Release calendar